ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 * `zabbix_server_install_database_client`: Default: `True`.
 False does not install database client.
 Default true
 * `zabbix_server_database_sqlload`:True / False.
 When you don't want to load the sql files into the database, you can set it to False.
 * `zabbix_server_database_timescaledb`:False / True.
 When you want to use timescaledb extension into the database, you can set it to True (this option only works for postgreSQL database).
+* `zabbix_server_database_schemas`: List of schemas to load, can be overridden for a non-supported/custom setup.
 * `zabbix_server_dbencoding`: Default: `utf8`.
 The encoding for the MySQL database.
 * `zabbix_server_dbcollation`: Default: `utf8_bin`.
 The collation for the MySQL database.